AST1100 – Introduction to astrophysics

 - Physics (1+2)

 - Information technology (1+2)

 The special admission requirements may also be covered by equivalent studies from Norwegian upper secondary school or by other equivalent studies (in Norwegian).

 Recommended previous knowledge

-2 semesters of the Fysikk, astronomi og meteorologi (bachelor) (being phased out) programme.
+2 semesters of the Fysikk, astronomi og meteorologi (bachelor) (continued) programme.
 It will require considerable extra effort to complete the course without the necessary prerequisites in mathematics, physics and programming.

 4 hours of lectures and 2 hours of tutorials each week.